mzpqnxow/grsec-debian-linode/README.md

 ## Credits

-This is based on various posts on The Internet (TM) and excellent documentation from Debian and to a lesser extent, Linode
+This is based on various posts on The Internet (TM) and excellent documentation from Debian and to a lesser extent, Linode.
+Also, much help from the oh so kind, humble and modest Bradley Spengler.
+His family is also pretty nice.
+Really nice.

 ## Steps